guzart/opie/README.md

       color: 'DeepPink'
     }
   end

-  # simulate we have some application-wide dependencies
-  def dependencies
-    {
-      'repositories.habit': HabitRepository.new,
-      'repositories.human': HumanRepository.new,
-      'service_bus': ServiceBus.new
-    }
 end

+# application-wide dependencies
+class HabitTrackerContainer
+  extends Dry::Container::Mixin

+  register 'repositories.habit', HabitRepository.new
+  register 'repositories.human', HumanRepository.new
+  register 'service_bus', ServiceBus.new
 end

+# base class for all project operations
+class ApplicationOperation < Opie::Operation
+  # default container to used for dependency injection, more flexible than ruby's global namespace
+  dependencies -> { HabitTrackerContainer }
+end

 module Humans
   # we define a validation schema for our input
-  Schema = Dry::Schema.Validation do
+  AddHabitSchema = Dry::Schema.Validation do
     configure do
       # custom predicate for frequency
       def freq?(value)